abuzar-alvi/Webia-Solutionz-Modern-Digital-Agency-Website/README.md

 This project represents a fully custom and original website built for a creative digital agency.
 The design emphasizes simplicity, professionalism, and real-world client needs — including portfolio previews, services, client testimonials, and a contact form.

 ## 🙌 Credit
-This project was originally developed by Ahad Ali.
+This project was originally developed by Ahad Ali (@ahadalireach).
 Modified and extended by @abuzar-alvi with layout adjustments, content additions, and structural improvements.

 ## ⚙️ Tech Stack